 As the November 2016 election looms large, the Library is here to help you separate fact from fiction.
 Want to register to vote?
 We’ll point you in the right direction.
 Want to know what the candidates really stand for?
 We’ll help you with that research.
 Want to check if a candidate has the facts straight about important issues?
 We’ve got resources for that too.

 First, we encourage you to register to vote.
+Although the November 8 election deadline has passed for registering to vote by mail or online, you can register to vote in-person through November 8.
 On a national level, usa.gov can give you answers about voter eligibility and the registration process.
 Additional information can be found through local county clerk offices:

 Media coverage of candidates often consists of sound bites and speech highlights, with a good dose of choice words for their opponents.
 But sometimes you just want the facts.
 We’ve vetted a few nonpartisan fact-checking sites, as well as resources for both sides of arguments regarding controversial issues: